Keurig shakes up U.S. coffee import system in unprecedented move

-NEW YORK (Reuters) - Keurig Green Mountain Inc plans to import coffee beans into the United States through duty-free sites, an unprecedented move in the coffee industry as the single-serve company aims to cut costs amid falling sales of its pods and brewers.
+NEW YORK, Oct 26 (Reuters) - Keurig Green Mountain Inc plans to import coffee beans into the United States through duty-free sites, an unprecedented move in the coffee industry as the single-serve company aims to cut costs amid falling sales of its pods and brewers.

 The plan is the latest move by the company to overhaul its coffee-buying strategy after it moved its coffee sourcing operations to Switzerland from Vermont in part to take advantage of an obscure tax exemption that has drawn scrutiny from U.S. lawmakers.